kianenigma/substrate-api-sidecar-dump/README.md

 - allow database export.
 - Create index over a bunch of fields.
+- A fancy index field: scrape all `data` fields (or just the whole block) for any string that matches ss58 address format and store them.
+Then you can answer: **Give me all blocks tha had some event affecting my account**.
 - CI job to dump the export somewhere public every week or sth; could also use a remote mongodb instance.
 - allow other databases.